 Black box penetration testing:-

-In a black box penetration test, the tester is given no information.
 In this case, the pen tester mimics the actions of an unprivileged attacker, from initial access to execution to exploitation.
 This scenario is the most realistic, showing how an attacker with no inside information would target and compromise a company.
 However, because of this, it is also the most expensive alternative.

 Types of penetration testing black box: